 So if you’re indisposed, add honey to a cup of coffee and you may experience improvement in your overall well-being.

 According to a number of studies that I’ve stumbled upon during my research, this natural sweetener may also improve oral wellness because of its antimicrobial activities.

 Unlike eating refined sugar, eating honey isn’t associated with an increased risk of cavity formation.

-Still, don’t you even think about increasing the amount you add – honey is above all a type of sugar.
-Consuming a large amount on a daily basis isn’t a good thing.
+Still, don’t you even think about increasing the amount you add – honey is, above all, a type of sugar.
+Consuming large amounts on a daily basis isn’t a good thing.

-On top of that, some of its beneficial substances aren’t present in highly processed honey packets (often offered at cafès) and pasteurized honey bottles sold at supermarkets.
-So always try to opt for raw honey whenever possible to increase its potential benefits.
+On top of that, some of its beneficial substances aren’t present in highly processed honey packets (often offered at cafès) and pasteurized honey bottles, sold at supermarkets.
+So always try to opt for raw honey whenever possible to increase its beneficial potential.

 You should also be aware that the antibacterial potency of honey varies among different sorts.
 So if you’re wondering which one you should go for, check out the well-researched Manuka raw honey (click the link to check it out on Amazon) and consider adding that one to your cup of coffee.

 It’s also worth noting that if you add honey to your coffee while the latter is still hot, some of the temperature-sensitive antioxidant substances may get destroyed.
 So if you want to keep those in, after brewing wait for the coffee to cool off a bit and then add your honey.